 Portugal's Douro valley is one of the oldest demarcated wine regions in the world.
 It's also one of the most beautiful.
 A UNESCO World Heritage site, the Douro is lined with terraced vineyards bordered by schist walls on vertiginous slopes.
 This tour explores a mix of large Porto houses and small, boutique estates.

-We begin with a walking tour of Oporto, a lovely port town with baroque churches and Portuguese tiled facades.
-We’ll hear why taxes and a war with France drove the British into the welcoming arms of Portugal, where they seized upon Port as a viable replacement for embargoed Bordeaux.
-A river cruise follows, passing under 6 bridges.
-We then cross the river to Vila Nova de Gaia, where Port is aged in riverside lodges.
-Here we'll lunch at Taylor Fladgate.
-This family-owned Port firm (f.
-1692) was one of the earliest British shippers to acquire vineyards.
-More history follows at Calem, where we'll have a tour, then we proceed to Kopke for a private tasting.
-Dinner at an elegant riverview restaurant introduces Portuguese cuisine, which includes such dishes as kale soup (caldo verde), 365 versions of codfish (bacalhau), sucking pig (leitao assado), and chourico sausage.
-Includes: (D).
+At 9 a.m. we begin with a walking tour of Oporto, a lovely port town with baroque churches and tiled facades.
+We’ll hear why taxes and a war with France drove the British into the welcoming arms of the Portuguese, where they seized upon Porto as a replacement for embargoed Bordeaux.
+At 11 a.m., we take a river cruise, passing under 6 bridges, including one designed by Monsieur Eiffel.
+Lunch is on your own, perhaps at one of the dockside restaurants.
+Then we shuttle across the river to Vila Nova de Gaia, where Port is aged in riverside lodges.
+We visit Calem for a 3 p.m. tour, then go to Kopke for a private tasting.
+Founded in 1638 by a Dutch family, Kopke is the oldest Port shipper of foreign origin and has stocks of tawny port that go back to 1938.
+Dinner at an elegant river-view restaurant introduces Portuguese cuisine, which includes such dishes as kale soup (caldo verde), chouriço sausage, sucking pig (leitâo assado), and 365 versions of codfish (bacalhau).
+D • Pestana Porto

-Note: Dates: September 16-21
+Note: Dates: May 26-31

-Cost: $3,095 (6 days/5 nights); single room supplement $350.
+Cost: $3,195 (6 days/5 nights); single room supplement $350.

 Also see tour packages in: